Abandoned village: China

 Many villages in remote parts of the New Territories, Hong Kong, usually in valleys or on islands, have been abandoned due to inaccessibility.
 Residents go to live in urban areas with better job opportunities.
 Some villages have been moved to new sites to make way for reservoirs or new town development.
 See also walled villages of Hong Kong and list of villages in Hong Kong.

 Cyprus

 Villages have been abandoned as a result of the Cyprus dispute.
-Some of these are reported to be landmined.
+Some of these Cypriot villages are reported to be landmined.

+Finland

+On the western edge of Vantaa's Ilola district, there is an illegal village called Simosenkylä, where the houses are mainly dilapidated, some completely abandoned.

 France

 A number of villages, mainly in the north and north western areas of the country, were destroyed during World War I and World War II.
 A percentage of them were rebuilt next to the original sites, with the original villages remaining in a ruined state.

 Germany

 There are hundreds of abandoned villages, known as Wüstungen, in Germany.
-Geographer Kurt Scharlau categorized the different types in the 1930s, making distinctions between temporary and permanent Wüstung, settlements used for different purposes (farms or villages), and the extent of abandonment (partial or total).
+Kurt Scharlau (a geographer) categorized the different types in the 1930s, making distinctions between temporary and permanent Wüstung, settlements used for different purposes (farms or villages), and the extent of abandonment (partial or total).
 His scheme has been expanded, and has been criticized for not taking into account expansion and regression.
-Archaeologists commonly distinguish between Flurwüstungen (farmed areas) and Ortswüstungen (sites where buildings formerly stood).
+Archaeologists frequently differentiate between Flurwüstungen (farmed areas) and Ortswüstungen (sites where buildings formerly stood).
 The most drastic period of abandonment in modern times was during the 14th and 15th centuries—before 1350, there were about 170,000 settlements in Germany, and this had been reduced by nearly 40,000 by 1450.
 As in Britain, the Black Death played a large role in this, as did the growth of large villages and towns, the Little Ice Age, the introduction of crop rotation, and war (in Germany, particularly the Thirty Years' War).
-In later times, the German Empire created a number of training grounds for the military that were eventually abandoned.
+In later times, the German Empire demolished villages for the creation of training grounds for the military.

+As a result of the Potsdam conference the southern region of "east Prussia" became "Kaliningrad oblast" with the majority of villages permanently destroyed after the German population had been forced out.
+The same scenario applied to villages of ethnic Germans at the prewar borders of the now Czech Republic and Germany or Austria respectively as all ethnic Germans were expelled from the then Czechoslovakia.